RULES OF THE HASH HOUSE HARRIERS

 46. The Association shall not hold any lottery whether confined to the members or not in the name of the Association or its office-bearers Committee or members.

-47. The Association shall not indulge in any political activity or allow its funds and/or meetings to be used for political purposes.
+47. The Association shall not indulge in any political activity or allow its funds and/or premises to be used for political purposes.

 48. No member shall enter into any commitments or make any form of representation in the name of the Association unless prior approval has been given in writing by the Committee.